praisewairimu/alx-system_engineering-devops/README.md

-This isfor I am Betty
+This is for I am Betty